 How identifiers work

-ODP generates default identifiers for all accounts, and integrations with another platform generate custom identifiers.
+DCS generates default identifiers for all accounts, and integrations with another platform generate custom identifiers.
 A low or high confidence level further distinguishes these identifiers and identity resolution.

 - Default identifiers – Email addresses and browser cookies

-- Custom identifiers – Content that identifies a customer in another system, such as your support or e-commerce platform.
+- Custom identifiers – Content that identifies a customer in another system (such as your support or e-commerce platform)

 All identifiers have a confidence level to determine the identifier's role in the identity resolution process.

-How resolution works
+How identity resolution works

 The goal of identity resolution is to form a complete record of a customer's journey and interactions with your brand.
 Identifiers trace events across multiple channels and devices back to a common individual.
-Instead of creating numerous customer profiles, ODP can merge the related information together.
+Instead of creating numerous customer profiles, DCS can merge the related information together.

 When matching high confidence identifiers are included with events, they are connected.
 The presence of these identifiers proves the linkage between the existing profile and new events.